kashif/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 Adds a `SessionLog` protocol buffer to the event file.

-This method wraps the provided session in an `Event` procotol buffer and adds it to the event file.
+This method wraps the provided session in an `Event` protocol buffer and adds it to the event file.

 ##### Args: